Beyonce Net Worth 2024: Bio, Real Name, Age, Career, Spouse, Children, Parents, Awards

 On February 1, 2017, Beyoncé announced on her Instagram account that she was pregnant with twins.
 Her post quickly became the most liked image on the platform, amassing over 6.3 million likes within eight hours, setting a new world record at the time.

-See also Issad Rebrab Net worth in 2024: Bio, Age, Career, Spouse, Personal Life
+See also Woli Arole's Net Worth 2024: Bio, Age, Career, Spouse, Children, Award

 On July 13, 2017, Beyoncé shared the first photo of herself with the twins, confirming their birth date as June 13, 2017, and revealing their names: a daughter named Rumi and a son named Sir.